reconjohn/residential/syntax/stat.md

 ## 4.4.
 Geographically Weighted Regression

-Geographically Weighted Regression (GWR) finally confirms that the residuals have less chance to be clustered with insignificant `p-value` of Moran's I in 0.05 significance level.
-This model is even higher in `R-squared` value compared to the previous models.
-GWR model entails consideration of spatial dependence in a local level by changing the coefficients of covariates without involvement of explicit spatial term to the model.
+Geographically Weighted Regression (GWR) model finally confirms that the residuals of the model have less chance of spatial dependency with respect to the insignificant `p-value` of Moran's I in 0.05 significance level.
+This model has even higher `R-squared` value compared to the previous models.
+GWR model entails consideration of spatial dependence in a local level by changing the coefficient values of covariates without involvement of explicit spatial term to the model.
 Below figures show the variance of coefficient values across the census tracks.
-The intensity of each map of covariates indicates the sensitivity of the concerned covariate in terms of the rate of solar houses.
+The intensity of each map of covariates indicates the sensitivity of the concerned covariate in terms of the rate of residential solar.
 Single family house rate impacts more on the central Seattle area while North and South Seattle are more sensitive to the house median value with respect to solar panel installation on the residential houses.